"Balance is not something you find, it’s something you create.”

 A diet with too many “destroyers” directly contributes to our gut balance collapsing.

-is that our western diets are full of annihilators.
+The bad news is that our western diets are full of annihilators.
 Looking at supermarket store shelves one can see the reflection of a broken food system, which prioritizes cheap tongue entertainment at the expense of our health.
 While medicine kind of ignores food.
 Also schools.
 Bad for business.

 The good news is that we now, perhaps for the first time in history, know what food our microorganisms love - fibers.
 Fibers are the microorganism’s favorite dish and from them, they make all the essential nutrients for our body.
 And plants have the most fibers, many kinds of fibers, which is important.
 Not all fibers are the same.